 There are three techniques used for this purpose:

 - Table lookup – Bindings stored in memory with protocol address as the key.
-It uses the data link layer checks the protocol address to find the hardware address.
+It uses the data link layer to check the protocol address to find the hardware address.

 - Dynamic–This type of network messaging method is used for “just-in-time” resolution.
 Data link layer sends message requests in a hardware address. destination responds.